 The benefits of spread betting

-A popular product for investors, Financial Spread Betting is a way to actively participate in financial markets.
+A popular product for traders, spread betting is a way to actively participate in financial markets because it is:

 - Tax efficient*

-Pay no UK Stamp Duty or UK Capital Gains Tax (CGT)
+Pay no UK Stamp Duty or capital gains tax (CGT)

 - Commission free